Saturday, 31 July 2021

 In 2020, The Guardian ran a piece on students having their accents mocked at university:

-It sounds ridiculous, but I only realised I had what people regarded as a strong regional accent when I first began my undergraduate studies.
+It sounds ridiculous, but I only realised I had what people regarded as a strong regional accent when I began my undergraduate studies.
 Mocking of my accent was immediate.

 A constant barrage of abuse from students and staff who were verbally disapproving of my mild but noticeable Black Country accent...
 Staff on more than one occasion said ‘we don’t normally get your type here’ or ‘perhaps you could try and fit in’...
 “I am gay and if anyone makes homophobic remarks towards me it is considered illegal, but if someone is classist I can’t say anything because it is not a protected characteristic – yet it is still abuse.”